What They Had

-What They Had is a 2018 American drama film written and directed by Elizabeth Chomko (in her feature directorial debut) and starring Hilary Swank, Michael Shannon, Robert Forster, Blythe Danner, Taissa Farmiga, and Josh Lucas.
+What They Had is a 2018 American drama film written and directed by Elizabeth Chomko in her feature directorial debut.
+Starring Hilary Swank, Michael Shannon, Robert Forster, Blythe Danner, Taissa Farmiga, and Josh Lucas, the film follows two siblings in conflict with their father over whether or not to put their mother, who suffers from Alzheimer's disease, in a nursing home.

-The film had its world premiere at the Sundance Film Festival on January 21, 2018, and was released in the United States on October 19, 2018 by Bleecker Street.
+The film premiered at the Sundance Film Festival on January 21, 2018, and was theatrically released in the United States on October 19, 2018, by Bleecker Street.

 Plot

-When her Alzheimer's-suffering mother, Ruth, wanders into a blizzard on Christmas Eve, Bridget Ertz travels back to her hometown to help her brother, Nicky, convince their father to put Ruth in a nursing home and face the end of their lifelong love affair.
+When Alzheimer's-stricken Ruth Everhardt wanders into the streets during a blizzard on Christmas Eve, her daughter, Bridget Ertz, travels back to her hometown to help her brother, Nicky, convince their father, Norbert, to put Ruth in a nursing home and face the end of their life together.

-Ruth returns to her home with her family and discussions ensue about her future.
-Nicky debates with their father, Norbert as he has secured a spot in one of the premiere memory assisted facilities in Chicago.
-Yet Norbert insists that he alone can provide the best care for Ruth.
+Ruth returns home with her family and discussions ensue about her future.
+Nicky has secured a spot for Ruth in one of the premiere assisted care facilities in Chicago, yet Norbert insists that he alone can provide the best care for her.
 Nicky looks to Bridget for help, but her time away from her parents makes this a challenge to address.
-Bridget is dealing with her own immediate family issues as she's never connected with her husband and her daughter, suffering from anxiety, has stopped attending classes at college.

-Nicky continues to argue with his father over Ruth's future and after a heated discussion he leaves the home.
-Bridget discusses her father's interference in her life and just then they notice that Ruth has again disappeared from the home.
-She is discovered quickly, but Norbert finally realizes that Ruth must go to the assisted care facility.
+Bridget is dealing with her own immediate family issues as she's never connected with her husband, Eddie, while her daughter, Emma, suffers from anxiety and has stopped attending college.
+Nicky continues arguing with Norbert over Ruth's future and leaves afterwards.
+Bridget discusses her father's interference in her life just as they notice that Ruth has again disappeared.
+She is quickly found, but Norbert finally realizes that Ruth must leave for the assisted care facility.

-Norbert reconciles with his son by visiting his tavern.
-Shortly thereafter he dies due to a heart attack and Nicky is grief-stricken.
-Bridget spends time with her mother at her assisted home and sees how well they are treating her.
+Norbert reconciles with Nicky by visiting his tavern.
+Shortly thereafter, Norbert dies from a heart attack, leaving Nicky devastated.
+Bridget spends time with Ruth at the care facility and sees how well the staff are treating her.
 She leaves the facility with a restful smile on her face.